pchiorean/Indentz/docs/README.md

 ## Object

-_Scripts that work at the object level._
+_Scripts that operate at the object level._

 ### Align